WhySoBad/tapoctl/example/README.md

 nmcli con up tapoctl-hotspot
 ```

-To disable the internet access for this connection we have to add an iptable rule which drops all packets
+To disable the internet access for this connection we have to add an iptables rule which drops all packets
 which go from the `wlan0` interface to the `eth0` interface.
 By adding the following rule to the iptables we achieve the desired behavior:

 ```bash